swimit/swim-transit/tracking/README.md

     return configValue;
   }
 ```
 The `loadReconConfig` method is fairly boilerplatey.
-The important things to note are that it loads the configuration
+The important things to note here are that it loads the configuration
 from the file `/transit-space.recon`, which we will look at next.

 ### transit-space.recon